I. General Terms

 IV.
 Price and Payment Terms

-1. Unless otherwise agreed, prices are free carrier (FCA) Chemnitz, excluding packaging, dispatch and any additional tax at the currently applicable rate.
+1. Unless otherwise agreed, prices are free carrier (FCA) Chemnitz, Germany, excluding packaging, dispatch and any additional tax at the currently applicable rate.
 Discounts may only be deducted in cases that have been explicitly agreed.
 Incoterms 2010 apply.